-- Peripatetic staff members who are centrally employed by the LA.

-- School catering staff

-- Employees of external contractors.
+- Peripatetic staff members who are centrally employed by the LA. - School catering staff employed by external providers - Employees of external contractors.

-These employees are governed by their employment contracts and any relevant laws pertaining to their activities within the school, for example, the UK GDPR and the Data Protection Act 2018.
+These employees are governed by their employment contracts and any relevant laws pertaining to their activities within the school, for example, the GDPR and the Data Protection Act 2018.